chrt-io/blog/_posts/2021-03-03-should-data-be-global.md

 This is the mantra 🙏 of data visualization: ☝️ first learn about your data, ✌️ then decide how to visualize it.
 We agree with that 😺!
 But from a programming standpoint, could it be more casual?
 Do we really need to start from the data?

-#### What if at a logic level the data is local to the visual item that shows it?
+#### What if at the logic level data is local to the visual item that shows it?

 With **chrt** we thought that together with the more traditional approach of declaring the data at a chart level: